 7. Beans

 The vibrant blooms of nasturtium help beans flourish by keeping away the bad bugs and attracting good bugs.
+This plant pair is great for so many other plants in the garden, since beans help improve nitrogen content in the ground as a cover crop too.

 8. Radishes

 Since radishes like a bit of shade, pairing them with nasturtiums is perfect.
-Nasturtiums can act like groundcover, keeping the soil moist.
+Nasturtiums can act like ground cover, keeping the soil moist.

 If you have never had radish seedpods, you need to try them.
 Here are 9 delicious ways to use radish seed pods.